-My curiosity with letter writing started when my mother sat me down alongside my brother and sister to write thank you notes to our grandparents who lived five states away.
+My curiosity with letter writing started when my mother sat me down, alongside my brother and sisters, to write thank you notes to our grandparents who lived five states away.

 When I got older, I found myself wanting to connect more with my grandparents, but hesitated.
 I was far too shy to call and chat.